StackVista/stackstate-docs/use/checks-and-monitors/monitors.md

 ## Overview

-test is being added
-forgoten
-I do not think we will be liking this.
-Is fail.

 StackState reports a health state for elements in the topology based on the health state reported by checks and monitors attached to the element.
 Checks and monitors have a similar function in StackState, but work differently under the hood.

 This page describes what StackState monitors are and how they work.